menu

 4.1 Concurrent enrollment

-USHE's R5 narrative is among the clearest input-side patterns in Utah public data: students who earn college credit in high school complete degrees at more than double the rate of non-participants.
-General-education credits dominate concurrent enrollment, signaling a deliberate bridge into degree pathways rather than isolated electives.
+USHE's R5 narrative is among the clearest input-side patterns in Utah public data: in the same cohort analysis, students who earned college credit in high school reported degree completion at more than twice the rate of non-participants.
+General-education credits account for 86.0% of CE credits, consistent with degree-pathway use rather than isolated electives.

 Degree attainment